exue026/2d-shooter-game/README.md

-# Shooter Game
+# 2D Marksman Game
-Competitive game on the Tiva C Series LaunchPad and Orbit Booster Pack coded in C/C++.
-Uses approximate MVC design.
+• A competitive game on Arduino-based Tiva Launchpad Microcontroller and Orbit Booster Pack </br>
+• Developed entirely using C/C++ </br>
+• Implemented using MVC design </br>
+## Features
+• 10 different levels </br>
+• 8+ different weapons with various attributes that can be unlocked </br>
+• Advanced score and inventory system </br>
+• Specific human movements are monitored by an accelerometer and trigger special abilities in game </br>
+• Intelligent enemies that get "smarter" as the game progresses